halayasar/retouch_practical_work/README.md

 "get_data_iterator" function creates a data iterator that reads data from a CSV file, stratifies it according to the label distribution, shuffles it, applies various augmentations, randomly crops a patch from each image, preprocesses it, and filters it based on whether it contains any invalid pixels.
 The build_batch_train function is then used to construct batches of data for training.

 #### Model
 This script defines functions to create an instance of the U-Net model, a convolutional neural network used for image segmentation tasks.
 The model consists of an encoder, which downsamples the input image to extract features, and a decoder, which upsamples the feature map to generate a segmentation map with the same size as the input image.
+A plot of the model can be seen in the plots folder in the repository.

 The "create_encoder_layer" function defines a single layer of the encoder, which includes convolutional and batch normalization layers.
 If it is the first layer of the encoder, a 7x7 convolutional layer is used to process the input image.
 Otherwise, a max pooling layer is used to downsample the feature map.